gazebosim/docs/acropolis/install.md

 ## Building the Ignition Libraries

 Once all the sources are in place it is time to compile them.
-Start the procedure by locating into the workspace and listing the packages recognized by `colcon`:
+Start the procedure by changing into the workspace and listing the packages recognized by `colcon`:

 ```bash